 This is a Curse effect, and the Remove Curse removes this penalty forever.
 Characters who gain access to Eredun through special abilities (such as the warlock or demon hunter) do not suffer from this curse, although ones gained by training or by background do.

 3 The elven tongue remains remarkably unchanged throughout the centuries, but many dialects have been born.
 Darnassian is spoken by night elves.
 A dialect of Darnassian is spoken by the Nightborne (known as Shalassian).
 Thalassian is spoken by Highborne, high elves, void elves, and blood elves.
 Nazja is spoken by naga.
-A debased sub-dialect of Nazja is Nerglish, the speech of murlocs.

 4 Kalimag has four distinct dialects for the prime elementals, such as Aquan for water elementals, Auran for air elementals, Ignan for fire elementals, and Terran for earth elementals.

 5 Low Common is often spoken by furbolgs, gnolls, kobolds, ogres, and most humanoids or giants with low Intelligence.
 It is also an easier language to learn, requiring only one-quarter the normal learning time.
+One exception is Nerglish, which is an aquatic form of Low Common that requires the normal time, unless the speaker is an aquatic creature native to Azeroth.

 6 Orcish script is relatively new, and before adopting Common, they used pictograms (as Taur-ahe uses today).